dwarvesf/blog-hashnode/clkghrnya001j0amh3ncra1bb.md

 Note: *You can find the code in the Github* [HERE](https://github.com/datphamcode295/gomock_testing_example) !!!

-In the source, `models` package contains declare of all models in the system and `store` package includes functions which interact with the database.
-In the `controller` package we import above packages to use:
+In the source, `models` package contains declare of all models in the system and `store` package includes functions that interact with the database.
+In the `controller` package, we import the above packages to use:

 ```go
 package controller